 The form/route of administration may also play a role in the pain effects of cannabis.
 Medical cannabis comes in herbal (marijuana), tincture, oil, and edible forms.
 It can be smoked, vaporized, ingested in edible or other oral forms, taken sublingually (under the tongue), or applied topically (oil).
 Research on the efficacy of different routes of administration for pain is sparse.
 However, a 2013 randomized, placebo-controlled, double-dummy, double-blind study compared analgesic effects of smoked marijuana and dronabinol.7 The results indicated that under controlled conditions, marijuana and dronabinol both decreased pain.
 However, compared with marijuana, dronabinol produced longer-lasting decreases in pain sensitivity and lower ratings of abuse-related subjective effects, which can be predictive of use and abuse patterns.
 Other studies suggest that smoking cannabis produces rapid effects, while oral forms take longer to work but may last longer.8

-Strains of cannabis may come with names like Purple Diesel and Blue Sky.
+Strains of cannabis may come with names like Purple Diesel and Blue Sky, regardless of it they are used to make the kind of cannabis concentrates online or otherwise.
 While the term “strain” is commonly used by dispensaries, medical cannabis users and even physicians, it’s not a term used for plant nomenclature.9 A strain name may come from a grower, producer, processor, or dispensary.
 A 2018 study out of Washington state found that commercial Cannabis strains fell into three broad chemotypes (chemically distinct plants that otherwise appear indistinguishable) that were defined by the THC:CBD ratio.10

 A Word About Hemp